Code0Em/animal-meme-generator/README.md

 ## Usage

-Access the deployed application at the following URL: [TO ADD]
+Access the deployed application at the following URL: https://animal-meme-generator.netlify.app

 Bark vs. Meow runs in the browser and allows users to generate a new meme via a button depending on their preference: a cat or a dog.
 The associated API is then called and returns an image along with associated breed information.
 The user can then populate the meme with any text of their choice.